It’s a joint initiative of IRB Barcelona, the Barcelona Supercomputing Center and the Centre for Genomic Regulation.

 “It’s main feature is its reconfigurable architecture, which can be adapted to the different needs of approaches related to biomedicine, including high performance computing, cloud operations and big data analysis,” explains Sergi Girona, Operations Director at BSC.

-Francesc Xavier Grau, Secretary for Universities and Research of the Catalan Government says, "This infrastructure, which has been set up thanks to the collaboration of key stakeholders in our knowledge system and to the Catalan Government—through European and private funding—is the response to a growing need.
+Francesc Xavier Grau, Secretary for Universities and Research of the Catalan Government said, "This infrastructure, which has been set up thanks to the collaboration of key stakeholders in our knowledge system and to the Catalan Government—through European and private funding—is the response to a growing need.
 That of managing the data produced by biomedical research in order to achieve an effective impact on public health.
 As a leader in biomedical research, Catalonia has to be prepared to in order to ensure that the clinical and healthcare opportunities of personalised medicine become a reality”.

-Jaume Giró, Director General of the “la Caixa” Foundation says that “it’s an example of a public-private initiative that seeks to strengthen international research of excellence with the aim to improve people’s quality of life and one to which we are proud to contribute.
+Jaume Giró, Director General of the “la Caixa” Foundation said that “it’s an example of a public-private initiative that seeks to strengthen international research of excellence with the aim to improve people’s quality of life and one to which we are proud to contribute.
 Research is one of the priority lines set out in the “la Caixa” Foundation’s strategic plan, to which we devoted €90 M”.